The hidden cost of PCB respins: why 90% of first prototypes fail

 This is not a story about one unlucky project or one careless engineer.
 Industry data paints a picture that should concern every hardware organization: approximately 90% of PCB prototypes fail to meet their functional, manufacturability, or scalability goals on the first attempt, forcing redesign iterations, timeline delays of four to eight weeks, and costs of $3,000 to $15,000 per failed attempt [1].
 That figure encompasses the full spectrum of prototype failures, from manufacturing defects to incomplete testing to design errors.
 But within that broad landscape of failure, a disproportionate share of the most expensive and preventable problems trace back to a single domain: errors in the schematic that no amount of physical inspection or manufacturing optimization can fix.

-This article examines why PCB respins remain so persistent, where the most damaging errors actually originate, and why the tools and processes most teams rely on leave a critical gap in design validation
+This article examines why PCB respins remain so persistent, where the most damaging errors actually originate, and why the tools and processes most teams rely on leave a critical gap in design validation.

 The numbers that should alarm every engineering leader